jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 * Residential areas (e.g., neighborhood communities, towns): 14
 * Multipurpose centers (e.g., cultural centers): 9
 * Healthcare facilities (e.g., hospitals, clinics): 8
-* Memorial plates: 5
+* Memorial plates: 7
+* Interiors (e.g., entrances, rooms, auditoriums): 3
 * Public transport stations (e.g., bus stops): 3
 * Sports centers: 3
 * Bridges: 2
-* Interiors (e.g., rooms, auditoriums): 2
 * Museums: 2
 * Government facility: 1
 * Library: 1
 * Sea port: 1

-Even though Allende was a physican by profession who used to be health minister, there aren't a lot of healthcare facilities named after him.
+Even though Allende was a doctor by profession who used to be health minister, there aren't a lot of healthcare facilities named after him.
 Fittingly enough, five of the eight healthcare facilities that this project was able to gather are located in Chile.
 One of these is the Hospital del Cobre Dr. Salvador Allende G. (Dr. Salvador Allende G. Copper Hospital) [[ID 23](http://www.abacq.org/calle/index.php?2009/02/06/311-calama-chile)], named as such because it used to serve as the hospital of the [Chuquicamata mine](https://en.wikipedia.org/wiki/Chuquicamata), one of the copper mines nationalized during Allende's government.

 _[[ID 145](http://www.abacq.org/calle/index.php?2007/02/18/39-san-salvador-el-salvador)] Plaza Salvador Allende at the Faculty of Medicine of the University of El Salvador ([Photos 1](https://commons.wikimedia.org/wiki/File:Visita_a_Universidad_Nacional_de_El_Salvador_(20527780591).jpg) and [2](https://commons.wikimedia.org/wiki/File:Visita_a_Universidad_Nacional_de_El_Salvador_(20521427305).jpg) by Presidencia de El Salvador from San Salvador, El Salvador, América Central, CC0 Public Domain)_